In this example, we develop a machine learning model to detect fraudulent credit card transactions.

 Variables distributions

-Our target variable is is_fradulent.
+Our target variable is is_fraudulent.
 We can calculate the data distributions and plot a pie chart with the percentage of instances for each class.

-As we can see, the target variable is unbalanced since many payments are not fraudulent, around 85%, while only 15% are fraudulent.
-So we could say that about 1 out of 6 payments is fraudulent.
+As we can see, the target variable is unbalanced, with many payments being non-fraudulent (approximately 85%), while only 15% are fraudulent.
+We could say that approximately 1 out of 6 payments is fraudulent.

 Inputs-targets correlations

-The inputs-target correlations might indicate which factors have the most significant influence on a fraudulent transaction.
+The input-target correlations might indicate which factors have the most significant influence on a fraudulent transaction.

 In this example, all variables have a positive correlation except for is_declined.
 Moreover, the variable high_risk_country has the highest correlation with the target variable.